spilltheT/coalescence-pyoomph/README.md

 # coalescence-pyoomph
-This repository contains the numerical codes for sessile drop coalescence
+This repository contains the numerical codes for simulating sessile drop coalescence